dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 Main things to check:

 * ScanPolicy set to `0` to show all drives
-* Have the proper firmware drivers such as ApfsDriverLoader and HFSPlus(or VBoxHfs)
+* Have the proper firmware drivers such as ApfsDriverLoader and HfsPlus(or VBoxHfs)
 * Enable `AvoidHighAlloc` if you're running a network recovery install

 ## Black screen after picker